Summary

 Job Title: Documentation Specialist (final title)

 Accomplishments: Create manuals and help for Secure Base, SecureSync, and an internal time management system, using developer documentation (with code samples) and subject matter experts.
-Perform quality assurance work, including SQL tests written by others but modified by me for the test.
+Perform quality assurance work, including SQL tests using a command line interface (CLI) written by others but modified by me for the test.
 Repurpose existing documentation and prepared new material for call center use.
 Provide content for instructional designers.
+Worked with the team designing the user interface to make it easier for me to document.

 Tools: Adobe RoboHelp, Adobe Dreamweaver, Adobe Fireworks, and Microsoft Office products and Microsoft Project.
 Information Mapping techniques, Microsoft Manual of Style for Technical Publications.
 Limited work with Adobe FrameMaker.